Industry 4.0 - Factory of the Future

 How long does it take to be able to make a profit on the industry 4.0 implementation costs?

 The implementation of Industry 4.0 can be done very gradually.
 For example, the modernization of the plant's information system, the first step in digital transformation, generates moderate costs (it is not necessary to modify the production tool deeply) and is likely to bring about a quick return on investment (often less than a year) by reducing non-qualities, operations without added value and increasing the responsiveness of production.
 These gains can then help finance other stages of the industry's development.
+The modularity of COOX solution makes this approach even easier.

 The modernization of the plant's information system, the first step in digital transformation